lagrassom/Elite101-PreWork/README.md

 This branch will be pushed to the repository as a new branch.<br/>
 You can add anything here to test it.

-## This is a new heading Level 1 line
+# This is a new heading Level 1 line

 ## A new heading number 2
+Here's more detail